szkristof32/HexChess/README.md

 The game is written in C++ using Microsoft's Visual Studio 2022.
 While it probably works on other platforms and can be compiled with other compilers, since I haven't tested it, I cannot guarantee it will work seamlessly.

 To build it, first obtain the code, either by downloading the sources or by cloning the repo with your git client.
-I recommend to do it recursively so you then don't have to worry about the submodules.
+I recommend to do it recursively so you then don't have to worry about all the submodules.

 ```
 git clone --recursive https://github.com/szkristof32/HexChess